WHY DO I NEED A PITCH?

 WHEN DO I USE MY PITCH?

 For therapists working on the reflect platform, every prospective client conducts an Intro Session with each of their matched potential therapists before deciding which therapist to select.
 Your pitch is an ideal way to begin an Intro Session with a matched client.

 By establishing who you are and what you bring to the table, your prospective client will feel more at ease with divulging their background and what they are hoping to gain in therapy.
 As your conversation develops with a potential client, you will find opportunities to expand upon your specific areas of focus, as well as the nuts and bolts of your practice like hours and location.

 HOW TO MAKE THE MOST OF YOUR PITCH

-Grow your practice while learning proven ways to set yourself apart professionally within an elite group of San Francisco’s mental health providers.
+Join our community of mental health clinicians in the Bay Area at www.joinreflect.com.
+You can grow your practice while learning ways to develop your sense of professional identify within an elite group of San Francisco’s mental health providers.

 Helpful tips for managing stress, incorporating mindfulness, and promoting a healthy lifestyle